asycodes/shell_progs/README.md

   - `combined.txt`, `file1.txt`, `file2.txt`, ... - Test text files.
   - `notes.pdf` - A PDF file for testing.
   - `ss.png` - An image file.
+  - `user_config` - A text file to track user's preference (language and prompt emoji)
 - `makefile` - Makefile for building the CSEShell and system programs.
 - `source/` - Source code for the shell and system programs.
   - `shell.c` and `shell.h` - Source and header files for the shell.
   - `system_programs/` - Source code and header for the system programs.
+    - `language.c` - Allows user to change language responses
+    - `vibe.c` - Allows user to change the emoji of the prompt
+    - `backup.c ` - Zips directory
+    - `sys.c` - Print out basic info of user's OS
+    - `dspawn.c` - Summons daemon process
+    - `dcheck.c` - Count of Live Daemon
+    - `find.c` - Searches for files in a directory.
+    - `ld.c` - List the contents of the curent directory.
+    - `ldr.c` - List the contents of the current directory recursively.

 ## Building the Project

-To build the CSEShell and system programs, run the following command in the root directory:
+To build the CSEShell and system programs, run the following command in the root directory of the project:

 ```bash
 make
 ```

-This will compile the source code and place the executable files in the appropriate directories.
+This will compile the source code and place the executable files in the appropriate directories, where the source code will be placed into the bin directory

 ## Running CSEShell